CamillaPei/cse15l-lab-reports/labreport3.md

     assertArrayEquals(new int[]{ }, ArrayExamples.reversed(input1));
   }
 ```
 As previously stated, the output of `ArrayExamples.reversed(input1)` will be an empty array.
-This is consistent with the expected output (`input1`), therefore doesn't cause
+This is consistent with the expected output, which is also an empty array, therefore it doesn't cause an error.
-an error.

 3. Symptom:
 ![SYMPTOM](labreport3symptom.jpg)